aaronbloomfield/ccc/hws/dex/index.md

 <!--

-to put on the canvas landing page:
+to put in the blockchain explorer's links section:

 - dex.php URL
 - the account to send the 10.0 TC to